rory-linehan/gnosql/README.md

 packages that will break your software.

-It's cloud native, designed to work with ephemeral requirements as well as it does with reliability.
+It's cloud native, designed to work with ephemeral requirements as well as it does with reliability constraints.